 There are cases when a cloud user needs to divide his or her software product into several separate apps and stores them on a cloud.
 This is where cloud orchestration enters the scene.

 We all know how difficult it can be to organize a sophisticated software product split into multiple modules working independently.
-Cloud orchestration is the approach to organizing product integrity, whether it’s completely deployed on the single cloud or distributed amongst several ones.
+Cloud orchestration is the approach to organizing product integrity, whether it’s completely deployed on a single cloud or distributed amongst several ones.

 Users meet this challenge with the help of Orchestrators – cloud built-in software from a service provider.
 Whether it’s the IBM Orchestrator or Cloudify – orchestration software significantly facilitates the management process and lets you feel yourself a cloud maestro.